Tutankhamun's mummy

-Tutankhamun's mummy was discovered by English Egyptologist Howard Carter and his team on October 28, 1925 in tomb KV62 of Egypt's Valley of the Kings.
+Tutankhamun's mummy was discovered by English Egyptologist Howard Carter and his team on 28 October 1925 in tomb KV62 in the Valley of the Kings.
 Tutankhamun was the 13th pharaoh of the 18th Dynasty of the New Kingdom of Egypt, making his mummy over 3,300 years old.
-Tutankhamun's mummy is the only royal mummy to have been found entirely undisturbed.
+Tutankhamun's mummy is notable for being the only royal mummy to have been found entirely undisturbed.

 The burial chamber was found in 1922, but was not opened until a year later.
 Two years passed between the discovery of the tomb and that of the mummy and its famous death mask.
-The discovery of the tomb as a whole was one of the most significant and famous archeological discoveries in modern times.
+The discovery of the tomb as a whole was one of the most significant and famous archaeological discoveries in modern times.
 There has been much speculation about the king's life and cause of death since very little information about him is known.

 King Tutankhamun

-Tutankhamun was the 13th pharaoh of the 18th Dynasty of the New Kingdom; however, the exact dates of his reign are not clear.
-An educated estimate is that he ruled over Ancient Egypt from about 1355–1346 BCE.
+Tutankhamun was the 13th pharaoh of the 18th Dynasty of the New Kingdom and ruled for about a decade c.
+1355–1346 BCE.
+A majority of his reign was devoted to restoring Egyptian culture, including religious and political policies; his predecessor and father Akhenaten had altered many Egyptian cultural aspects during his reign, and one of Tutankhamun's many restoration policies included changing the political capital from Akhenaten's Amarna back to Memphis.
 After an initial examination of the 3,300-year-old mummy, it was estimated that Tutankhamun was a teenager of approximately 19 years of age when he died.
 Since it was believed that Tutankhamun became king as a child no more than ten years old, many refer to him as the "Boy-King" or "Child-King".
-A majority of his reign was devoted to restoring Egyptian culture, including religious and political policies; his predecessor and father Akhenaten had altered many Egyptian cultural aspects during his reign, and one of Tutankhamun's many restoration policies included changing the political capital from Akhenaten's Amarna back to Thebes.
 Following the discovery of Tutankhamun's mummy, much debate has arisen as to his exact cause of death.
 This has led to numerous medical studies and procedures performed on his remains.
 As medical technology has advanced throughout the years, new techniques have been utilized on the mummy to discover the true age, genealogy, and cause of death of the young pharaoh, speculated by some to be from a blow to the head, battle wound, or a chariot accident, so that some of the mysteries surrounding the "Boy-King" might finally be resolved.